 Examples are presented here for two hypothetical projects.
 Example 1 is for a new data provider project and includes work under Objective 1 and Objective 2A.
 Example 2 is for a project with an existing data provider and includes work under Objectives 2A, 2B, 3, 4, 5, and 6.
-Each includes a summary budget for the project followed by the detailed budgets for each objective.
-The objective budgets are for the entire project and should not be split into year one and year two budgets for multi-year projects.
+Each includes the required summary budget for the project, an example of the budget needed for the SF 424-A Form Section B, and the detailed budgets for each objective.
+All budgets are for the entire project and should not be split into year one and year two budgets for multi-year projects.

-All budgets use an example overhead rate of 31.3%.
+The example projects use overhead rate of 31.3%.
 The actual overhead rate for your agency should be that shown in your organizations Negotiated Rate Agreement.
 A uniform cost of \$40/hour is used for simplicity.
 In an actual proposal, salaries would vary by employee.